Skip to content

 If free and paid online tools come up empty, a licensed private investigator has access to databases the public can’t reach.
 According to the FTC’s guidance on people search sites, there are limits to what consumer-facing tools can access, and that’s where professionals step in.

 Private investigators typically charge $50-$150/hour.
-A simple address search usually takes 1-3 hours.
-For legal matters like serving court papers, many attorneys have skip tracing services built into their practice.
+A routine address search takes 1-3 hours.

 This route makes sense when you need to track a cell phone location online alongside finding a physical address, or when the person has actively tried to hide where they live.